TestSmells/TestSmellDetector/README.md

 #### Output

 The tool outputs a CSV file containing the results of the execution.
 The output CSV file will be created in the same location as the jar.
-The CSV file contains the path of the test (and their associated production file) along with the detection status for each smell.
+The CSV file contains the path of the test files (and their associated production file) along with the detection status for each smell.
 A detection of status of 'true' indicates that the associated smell exists in the test file.